 Authorized closing of all Office of the State of Mississippi

 for Veterans Day on Tuesday, November 11, 2014

-click Here For more Information on the State Fair.
+click Here For more Information.

 The Mississippi Forestry Commission assists Mississippi timber owners in forest pest management by conducting forest pest surveys and evaluations.
 Landowners with timber damaged by forest pest will be informed of the location of the damage.
 Recommendations for practices on how to salvage timber and reduce/prevent damage from forest pest will be provided to landowners upon request.

 Kudzu (Pueraria Montana)